mobingilabs/docs/reference.md

 ## Create role

-During role creation, if your `permissions` list contains an `Admin` entry, all other entries will be discarded.
+During role creation, if your `permissions` list contains an `Admin` entry, all other entries will be discarded except `Admin`.

 #### Request